 - Children's Writer's & Illustrator's Market (Link takes you to a detailed review): This extremely useful guide not only lists hundreds of publishers and agents for your work, with details about their publishing programs and submissions policies, but also includes interviews and other information.
 See a sample article I wrote for the 2009 edition: The Acquisition Process.

 - One or two guides to writing or illustrating which resonate with you.
 One good guide for beginners is The Giblin Guide to Writing Children's Books.
 But there are a lot of options for writers, some of which are listed in the Resources section from my Idiot's Guide.
 Illustrators should look at either Uri Shulevitz's Writing with Pictures or Martin Salisbury's Illustrating Children's Books.

 You will also find many how-to-write books, reference books, and other useful sources of information in the Resources section of my book, which I have posted for free on my web site, with information about the books listed.
 Start your own writer's or illustrator's bookshelf, and use it!

 That's all I can think of for now.
 If this or one of my other articles doesn't answer your questions, please email me, I'll answer your question if I can, and I'll revise this.
 Please see the site policies regarding the use of this and other articles.

 I hope you have found this page and this site useful.
-Please visit The Purple Crayon Bookstores page to find some recommended bookstores and to learn how to support this site while doing your usual online shopping.
+Please visit The Purple Crayon Bookstores page to find some recommended bookstores.
 Thank you.